jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1.md

 These prescriptions are generally caused by the landlord's ill-founded conceit of his own superior knowledge.

-It should always be considered as an additional rent in service instead of a rent in money.
-To discourage this practice, this rent might be=
+**It should always be considered as an additional rent in service instead of a rent in money**.
+To discourage this practice, this rent might be:
 - valued high, and
 - taxed higher than common money rents.